squidrpi/pimenu/readme.txt

-Each emulator to appear requires an "icon_command_" section pointing to the executable and an equivalent icon in the pimenu directory, called "ICON_3.bmp" (for example the number 3 emulator).
+Each emulator to appear requires an "icon_command_" section pointing to the executable and an equivalent icon in the pimenu directory, called "ICON3.png" (for example the number 3 emulator).
 The number needs to match the icon and the "icon_command_".
-Also make sure the "icon_count" matches the number of entries.
 Optionally you can add a "icon_args_" section to pass arguments to a command.

-The icon must be size 192x192 and uncompressed bitmap with a white background.
-The following ImageMagick command creates the correct format:

-    convert ICON.png -resize 192x192 -compress none bmp3:ICON3.bmp
+The icons must be a PNG file of size 384x384 with an alpha mask.

 You can run bash scripts, example here to poweroff the Pi:

-    icon_command_3=sudo /sbin/reboot
+    icon_command_3=/usr/games/poweroff.sh
     icon_args_3=

 The "kioskmode" can be set to "1" to stop the menu quitting.